Medium/pipette/README.md

 This class is useful if you have data that you need to re-emit.

+### Cat

+The `Cat` class (short for "concatenate" and by analogy with the traditional Unix command with the same name) emits the events from a sequence of streams, in the order of the given sequence (i.e. not interspersed).

+This can be used, for example, to produce a stream that is prefixed or suffixed with a given bit of data (when used in combination with `Blip`, above).

 ### Pipe

 The `Pipe` class is a simple in-memory pipe, which provides writer and